sst/guide/_examples/how-to-add-cognito-authentication-to-a-serverless-api.md

     IdentityPoolId: us-east-1:d01df859-f416-4dc2-90ac-0c6fc272d197
 ```

 The `ApiEndpoint` is the API we just created.
+Make a note of the `UserPoolClientId`, `UserPoolId`, `IdentityPoolId`; we'll need them later.

 Now let's try out our public route.
 Head over to the following in your browser.
 Make sure to replace the URL with your API.

 ```
 https://12mflx0e8e.execute-api.us-east-1.amazonaws.com/public